 A chipped tooth can be repaired using a range of treatment options.
 The first step is to evaluate the extent of damage and look for any signs of decay that should also be addressed.
 Common treatments include:

-- Tooth bonding: for minor chips, we can sculpt a composite resin material to reconstruct the damaged or missing tooth structure.
+1) Tooth bonding: This is the most common option for minor chips and cracks in teeth.
+Tooth bonding can be used if the tooth is still in healthy condition and the tooth root is not affected.
+For minor chips, we can sculpt a composite resin material to reconstruct the damaged or missing tooth structure.
 This is a relatively simple procedure completed in a single visit.

-- Porcelain veneers: for extensive tooth damage or when several teeth are chipped, custom porcelain veneers can restore and transform your smile with a lasting result.
+2) Porcelain veneers: Our dentists can use a porcelain veneer for a chipped tooth that has suffered minor to extensive damage.
+For extensive tooth damage or when several teeth are chipped, custom porcelain veneers can restore and transform your smile with a permanent and lasting result.

 Cracked Teeth: What are the Options?